rwxrob/zet/20210502133019/README.md

 review will realize NeoVim is absolutely no competition at all.
 Vim is installed on literally millions of Linux systems dating back more than three decades.
 NeoVim *might* be installed on maybe 10,000 systems tops.
 There is *zero* competition.
+NeoVim does not even have a 1.0 release yet.

 ## "It Has Panes"

 So does Vim, but you should never use them unless you are forced.
-They are an unnecessary and useless [Vimism](/tools/editors/vim/vimisms/) that are better replaced with learning to use TMUX panes or even `screen` windows instead since they work for *any* application not just Vim.
+They are an unnecessary and useless Vimisms that are better replaced with learning to use TMUX panes or even `screen` windows instead since they work for *any* application not just Vim.

 ## Bugs?
 Stability?